 Derby Lanes, in Derby is one of the rare establishments still offering the opportunity for Candlepin Bowling.
 This is a treat for any ten-pin bowler.
 Call 802-766-2672 to reserve a lane for Candlepin bowling.

 With access to the Long Trail from Jay Peak, and hiking the trails of Hazen’s Notch, hikers will think they have found paradise as they travel the mountains of northern Vermont.
-See our Hiking page for more information on this popular sport.

 Two local stables offer riding opportunites and lessons: Rustler’s Horseback Riding Camp – Riding lessons, North Troy; and Foxwood Stables, Derby, call Jeanne Hamblett at 802-766-4756 to make arrangements for riding.